isaacdchan/Udacity-MLND/README.md

 ## Udacity Machine Learning Engineer Nanodegree Projects

 Projects are written in Python 2.7, using Jupyter Notebooks.
 My capstone project uses computer vision and k-means clustering to create a classifier that can detect and classify objects within a video game environment.
+To view project, navigate to my MLND-Capstone-Submission repo.

 ### Course Description